This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 6. Share Capital

-• No share capital minimum amount requirement for register company in Hong Kong.
+• No minimum share capital requirement for registered company in Hong Kong.

-• Share capital is not limited to the Hong Kong Dollar and can be expressed in any major currency.
+• Share capital is not limited to the Hong Kong Dollar and can be expressed in any primary currency.

 • Shares can be transferred freely (subject to a stamp duty fee).

-• The usual practice for companies registered in Hong Kong to have at least one shareholder with one ordinary share be issued.
+• The usual practice for companies registered in Hong Kong is to have at least one shareholder with one ordinary share issued.

-• Issued Share Capital (commonly known as paid-up capital) is the portion of share capital which is issued and subscribed by the shareholders.
+• Issued Share Capital (commonly known as paid-up capital) is the portion of share capital that is issued and subscribed by the shareholders.

 7. Registered Address

-• Local Hong Kong address is required as the company registered address.
+• A local Hong Kong address is required as the company’s registered address.

 • A P.O.
 Box cannot be treated as the registered company address.

-• Only a valid physical address is accepted as the registered address of the company.
+• Only a valid physical address is accepted as the company’s registered address.

 8. Public Information

-• In the case you want to have more confidentiality when registering company in Hong Kong, you can opt to appoint a nominee corporate shareholder and nominee director.
+• If you want to have more confidentiality when registering a company in Hong Kong, you can opt to appoint a nominee corporate shareholder and a nominee director.

 9. Taxation

-• Under the two-tiered profits tax rates regime, Corporate proifts tax rate for the first $2 million of assessable profits is 8.25%.
-Assessable profits above $2 million is subject to tax rate of 16.5%.
+• Under the two-tiered profits tax rates regime, the Corporate profits tax rate for the first $2 million of assessable profits is 8.25%.
+Assessable profits above $2 million are subject to a tax rate of 16.5%.

-• Hong Kong taxation system is on territorial basis.
+• The Hong Kong taxation system is on a territorial basis.

-• Only profits generated from Hong Kong are subjected to Hong Kong’s income tax.
+• Only profits generated from Hong Kong are subject to Hong Kong’s income tax.

-• No capital gains tax, no dividend withholding tax, and no GST/VAT.
+• No capital gains tax, dividend withholding tax, or GST/VAT.

 10. Annual compliance requirement

-• Annual audit of accounts by HK Certified Public Accountants is a mandatory requirement.
-Private Limited Company must file its audited accounts and income tax return annually with IRD, Inland Revenue Department.
+• An annual audit of accounts by HK Certified Public Accountants is mandatory.
+A Private Limited Company must file its audited accounts and income tax return annually with the IRD, Inland Revenue Department.

-• All company must file annual returns with CR, Companies Registry and pay the annual business registration fee (BR Fee).
+• All companies must file annual returns with CR the Companies Registry (CR) and pay the annual business registration fee (BR Fee).

-• The HK Business Registration Certificate must be renewed annually or once every three years, a month before expiry.
+• The Hong Kong Business Registration Certificate must be renewed annually or once every three years, a month before expiry.

-• Annual General Meeting (“AGM”) must be held every financial year.
-Company must hold its AGM within 9 months after its financial year end date.
-In the case of the first financial period which is longer than 12 months, the company must hold its AGM within 9 months after the first anniversary of the company’s incorporation ; or 3 months after the end of that financial period, whichever is the later.
+• The Annual General Meeting (“AGM”) must be held every financial year.
+The company must hold its AGM within 9 months after its financial year end date.
+In the case of the first financial period, which is longer than 12 months, the company must hold its AGM within 9 months after the first anniversary of the company’s incorporation, or 3 months after the end of that financial period, whichever is later.

-• A company can dispense with the holding of AGMs by a written resolution or a resolution at a general meeting passed by all members.
-Also, a single member company is not required to hold an AGM.
+• A company can dispense with holding AGMs by a written resolution or a resolution at a general meeting passed by all members.
+Also, a single-member company is not required to hold an AGM.

 11. Government Fees (on or after 1 April 2019)